Make your brand a standout –

 Also, try and stick to one style of image, eg. one lighting style (soft or bright) and one saturation level (vivid or muted) in your photos.
 Some people (myself included!) use a particular filter/overlay/lighting & contrast adjustments.
 Or instead of photos, choose paintings OR digital art as your primary image style.

-Don’t mix up your styles – because when you do, it just looks messy!
+When you settle on a style, don’t mix it up! – because when you do, it just looks messy.

 Another tip – next time you go for a photoshoot, ask your photographer to take some general shots that you can use as stock photos, etc – a flatlay using your things, a leafy background or two.
 Perfect!